-Former Prison to Become a Place of Activism, Empowerment for Girls, Women
+Luxury and Brit Brands Bound for Hudson Yards

 New food-based purveyors at the event include longtime produce supplier Manhattan Fruit Market; cooking supply store Buon Italia; organic small-batch dairy farmers Ronnybrook Farm Dairy; artisanal upstate meat supplier Dickson’s Farmstand Meat Counter; wholesale Saxelby Cheesemongers; and the hot sauce shop Heatonist.

-Some have speculated that the move is part of real estate company Jamestown’s overall strategy to redirect resources to local residents, in the face of the cancellation of planned vertical expansion of Chelsea Market and the loss of potential profits from office workers in those towers.
+Some have speculated that the move is part of real estate company Jamestown’s overall strategy to redirect resources to local residents, in the face of the stalled vertical expansion of Chelsea Market.

 But a spokesperson for Chelsea Market insists, “They’re really unrelated.
 It is an effort to better utilize underused space and create more amenities for our neighbors.”